catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

 # **_Step-by step intall procedure:_**

 Typically these laptops are delived with Windows 11 installed on an internal 500 GB or 1 TB nvme drive.
-For this install it is far easier to accomplish on a new 2nd drive without the worry of screwing up the base Windows 11 installation. _Caveat lector_
+For this install it is far easier to accomplish on a new 2nd drive without the worry of screwing up the base Windows 11 installation. _Caveat lector._

 However, in order to multiboot from the same or different drives one needs to use rEFind (https://www.rodsbooks.com/refind/).
 Here the assumption is two (2) drives: 1 with Windows 11 and 1 with dragonfly (and other) operating systems using rEFind.